google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 3. Moisturizer

-One of the biggest mistakes people make is skipping moisturizer.
+One of the biggest mistakes people make is avoid moisturizer.
 Acne treatments can be drying and dryness can trigger more oil.

 Choose non comedogenic products that